bxparks/AceWire/README.md

 The main `AceWire.h` does not depend any external libraries.

-The `SoftWireFastInterface.h` implementation depends on one of the digitalWriteFast libraries, for example:
+The `SimpleWireFastInterface.h` implementation depends on one of the digitalWriteFast libraries, for example:

 * https://github.com/watterott/Arduino-Libs/tree/master/digitalWriteFast